uabrc/uabrc.github.io/docs/account/leaving/index.md

     ## Final Checklist

-    - [ ] Notify supervisor/sponsor
+    - Notify supervisor/sponsor
-    - [ ] Transfer required data and personal files
+    - Make sure you copied required data and personal files
+    - Review the [What is Next step](#what-are-my-next-steps) section and choose the option that best matches your next situation.

 === "Research Faculty Supervisor | Core Director"

     ## Before You Leave

-    - Notify your supervisor/sponsor.
     - Complete required project handover.
     - Copy or transfer any required files.
+    - Review the [What is Next step](#what-are-my-next-steps) section and choose the option that best matches your next situation.

     ## RCS Accounts